 The way you transition identified user problems into measurable Product Goals should be aligned with the way you utilize goals in general at your company.
 Make sure to adjust this process if you're using something like Objectives & Key Results (OKRs), the North Star Framework, or the Balanced Scorecard.

-Another important, yet often overlooked aspect of identifying and choosing Product Goals that are actionable is the difference between leading and lagging indicators in product management.
+Another important, yet often overlooked aspect of identifying and choosing Product Goals that are actionable is the difference between leading and lagging indicators to measure the progress of OKRs.

 Using Objectives and Key Results (OKRs) for Product Goals

 OKRs are a very effective way to set, track, and review Product Goals.
 In this Chapter, I will outline the structure of OKRs, as well as the difference in using Output and Outcome OKRs.

 OKRs stands for Objectives and Key Results.
 In short, OKRs combine the best aspects of goal setting into one framework: A highly-inspiring qualitative vision with concise and measurable metrics to determine success or failure.

 An Objective is like a mission statement, only for a shorter period.
 A great Objective inspires the team, is hard (but not impossible) to do in a set time frame, and can be done by the person or people who have set it, independently.
 An Objective should typically be:

 - Actionable by the team independently

 Key Results take all that inspirational language and quantify it.
 You create them by asking a couple of simple questions: How would we know if we met our Objective?
 What numbers would change?
 A company should have two to five Key Results per Objective.
 In general, Key Results can be based on anything you can measure.

 OKRs combine the best aspects of goal setting into one framework: A highly-inspiring qualitative vision with concise and measurable metrics to determine success or failure.
 Key Results take all that inspirational language and quantify it through 2-5 holistic measuring criteria.